ArshanAlam/experimental/distributed-systems/designing-data-intensive-applications/README.md

   * How do you scale to handle an increase in load?
   * What does a good API for the service look like?
   * And many more tricky questions will arise when you develop your data system

+### Reliability

+> The system should continue to work correctly (performing the correct function at the desired level of performance) even in the face of *adversity* (hardware or software faults, and even human error).

+* The things that can go wrong are called *faults*
+* Systems that anticipate faults and can cope with them are called *fault-tolerant* or *resilient*
+* Being resilient to every fault is not practical, thus it makes sense to talk about tolerating *certain types* of faults
+* Fault ≠ Failure
+* A fault is a component of a system deviating from its spec
+* A failure is when the system as a whole stops providing the required service to the user
+* It is best to design fault-tolerance mechanisms that prevent faults from causing failures
+* Using [chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering) can increase your confidence that faults will be handled correctly when they occur naturally

+#### Hardware Faults

+* Hardware faults (disk failure, losing power, unplugged network cable) happen all the time
+* Hard disks have a mean time to failure (MTTF) of abou 10 to 50 years
+* Adding redundant components cannout completely prevent hardware problems from causing failures, however they often keep a machine running uninterrupted for years
+  * Disk in a RAID configuration
+  * Servers with dual power supplies
+  * diesel generators for backup power
+* As long as you can restore a backup onto a new machine fairly quickly, the downtime in a case of a failure is not catastrophic in most applications
+* As data volumes and applications' computing demands have increased, more applications have behan using larger numbers of machines
+  * This proportionally increases the rate of hardware faults
+  * In cloud platforms (AWS, Azure, Google Cloud) it is common for virtual machine instances to become unabilable without warning
+    * These platforms are designed to prioritize flexibility and elasticity over single-machine reliability
+* Hence a move towards systems that can tolerate the loss of entire machines, by using software fault-tolerance techniques in addition to hardware redundancy
+  * These systems can be patched one node at a time, without downtime of the entire system ([rolling upgrade](https://en.wikipedia.org/wiki/Rolling_release)).